Luis-Licea/luisliceatorres.com/content/posts/2024-12-07-houston-and-webster-area-dance-classes.md

 ## [Dance Vision Studio] | 💰/class

+Every 4th Sunday there is a \$10 West Coast Swing workshop with world-renowned people.

 For me, each private lesson was about \$120.
 However, the membership allows you to attend group classes for free.
 If you take advantage of every single free group class and you schedule your private lessons two weeks apart, the average